Founders, Funders, Teams: Exploring the Psychology of Entrepreneurship

 The Rosenhan study was designed more to question the validity of psychiatric diagnoses than their reliability.
 Andrew Scull, who I have mentioned before, has recently published an article in History of Psychiatry summarizing the evidence that the study was fraudulent.
 Six of the nine original participants were never found, and one participant’s data was not included in the Science report.
 Interestingly, this student, who became an academic psychologist, published his own more positive account of his experience.

-Mental health haze
+mental health haze

 Rosenhan’s Findings